 Modern medicine has created treatments for a host of conditions that people used to have to simply suffer from or die after they contracted.
 Everything from severe infections to cancers can respond with the right treatments.
 The availability of new and effective drugs can both improve people’s quality of life and extend their life expectancy.
 In some cases, it can help cure them or make them ready to undergo a procedure, like an organ transplant, that can save their life.

 Unfortunately, the prolific use of prescription medications in medical facilities also creates the potential for medication errors.
 These can cause serious consequences for patients, and, in most cases, are preventable.

 Sometimes, patients receive the wrong medication

 Working in a medical facility is not an easy job.
 You need to balance the demands of dozens of patients at any given time.
-Each patient has his or her own medical history, allergies and needs.
-Nurses, aides and physicians assistants need to quickly and accurately dispense medications to a number of people.
+Each patient has his or her own medical history, allergies, and needs.
+Nurses, aides, and physician assistants need to quickly and accurately dispense medications to a number of people.
 Mixing up medications among patients can happen, and it can have major consequences for the patients.